-Join Commissioner Chris Harding and senior leaders from the Department of Revenue for updates on: the latest administration initiatives, news from Rulings and Regs., briefing from the Taxpayer Advocate and more...
+Join senior leaders from the Department of Revenue for updates on: the latest administration initiatives, news from Rulings and Regs., briefing from the Taxpayer Advocate and more.

-During this session, you’ll learn best practices for a CPA’s participation in Appellate Tax Board (ATB) litigation, examine the ATB’s mediation program and small claims procedure, receive an overview of recent ATB and appellate court decisions and more.
+Learn best practices for a CPA’s participation in ATB litigation, find out about the ATB’s mediation program and small claims procedure, receive an overview of recent ATB and appellate court decisions and more.